 - Choose a trigger based on when you want your action to take place, specify your action, and include any related details.
 It’s that easy!

-More 'On Meeting Booked' details
+'On Meeting Booked' requires Calendar Sync

 The 'On meeting booked' automated action works by scanning Salesforce for any new meetings with the lead/contact you have in your Flow.